Choose the right cancellation policy for you

-- Your space is in high demand, and a strict policy won’t deter guests hoping to book in the area.
+- Your space is in high demand, and a strict policy won’t deter guests from booking it.

-Choosing a cancellation policy is all about finding what works for you and your listing.
-Just remember: Many guests want flexibility when traveling.
-To help secure their reservations, try creating an attractive listing with an approachable cancellation policy.
+Choosing a cancellation policy is all about finding what works for you and your guests.
+Just remember that many people want flexibility when traveling.
+To help secure their reservations, try starting with the most flexible cancellation policy that supports your hosting routine.

 You might also like